-Bulgaria: Due to new cold reserve rules TPP Maritsa needs to relocate and lay off some employees19.
-August 2020. / SEE Energy News
+Bulgaria: Due to new cold reserve rules TPP Maritsa needs to relocate and lay off some employees, SEE Energy News

 The majority of the TPP Maritsa’s revenues comes from contracts with the Bulgarian Government on providing cold reserve services.
 In order to comply with new rules on providing cold reserve services, Bulgarian coal-fired thermal power plant Maritsa 3, located in Dimitrovgrad, will have to lay off part of its employees, according to local media.
 The plant’s Executive Director Iliyan Pavlov said that the suspension of the plant’s operation is currently not under consideration, but it has already started to relocate some of its employees to TPP Brikel in Galabovo.